IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 ![Build and test jobs within a stage][15]

-Jobs run in discrete working directories that are created by the pipeline.
+Jobs run in discrete working directories within Docker containers that are created for each pipeline run.
 Before a job is run, its working directory is populated with input that is defined at the stage level.
 For example, you might have a stage that contains a test job and a deploy job.
 If you install dependencies on one job, the dependencies are not available to the other job.
 However, if you make the dependencies available in the stage's input, they are available to both jobs.

+Once a job runs, the container that was created for it is discarded.
+The results of a job run can persist, but the environment in which it ran does not.

 **Note**: Jobs can run for up to 60 minutes.
 When jobs exceed that limit, they fail.
 If a job is exceeding the limit, break it into multiple jobs.
 For example, if a job performs three tasks, you might break it into three jobs: one for each task.